kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 We woke up to a gut punch before coffee.
 My wife's and my knees are hurting, and my back is doing a serious complaining, while today's trail is the toughest.

-Let's orient ourselves, first with the setting.
-The 13km *Kogumotori-goe* (小雲取越) trail's first third is a gradual and continuous 470 meters climb to *Hyakken-gura* and scores 4 out of 5 in difficulty.
-It's harder than Day One, which was already quite taxing.
-Second, the risk: *Koguchi* (小口) has no lodging available today, so we must arrive before 5pm to catch the last bus to *Shingu* (新宮), non-negotiable. *Tanabe's* website says it's a 6-8 hour trail, which sounds feasible, but we're probably leaning towards 8 hours.
+The 13km *Kogumotori-goe* (小雲取越) trail's first third scores 4 out of 5 in difficulty.
+It's a gradual 470 meters climb to *Hyakken-gura*, harder than Day One, which was already quite taxing.
+More pressing is the fact that *Koguchi* (小口) has no lodging available today, so we must arrive before 5pm to catch the last bus to *Shingu* (新宮).
+The trail estimates say 6-8 hours.

-It's 7:45am and we deliberated for an hour.
-We concluded it's irresponsible to walk today with this much pain.
-The alternatives are doing a boat tour today (but I didn't come here to sit down); finding another trail (but that's frustrating given we planned _that one_ for months); my wife taking a bus to *Shingu* while I do the trail on my own despite the pain (but I'd feel bad for her, despite not caring that much about my discomfort); walking a third of the trail and returning, which sounds off-putting but it'd be better than nothing.
-None are satisfactory.
+At 7:45am, we've spent an hour working the problem.
+The heavy backpacks aren't helping our knees or backs, so we conclude it's irresponsible to walk with this much pain.
+The options are doing a boat tour today (I didn't come here to sit down); finding another trail (frustrating after months of planning); my wife taking a bus to *Shingu* while I walk (I'd feel bad for her); walking a third of the trail and returning (sounds off-putting but better than nothing).

 ### Shipping weight